 About Radio 2

 BBC Radio 2, the most listened to station in the UK, combines popular music and culture with a diverse range of specialist music, documentaries and comedy.
-The station also boasts an award-winning blend of top name presenters including Chris Evans, Ken Bruce, Jeremy Vine, Steve Wright, Simon Mayo, Jo Whiley, Sara Cox, Dermot O'Leary, Graham Norton, Johnnie Walker, Claudia Winkleman and Paul O'Grady, Fearne Cotton, and OJ Borg.
+The station also boasts an award-winning blend of top name presenters including Zoe Ball, Ken Bruce, Jeremy Vine, Steve Wright, Sara Cox, Jo Whiley, Vanessa Feltz, Dermot O'Leary, Graham Norton, Rylan Clark-Neal, Claudia Winkleman and Paul O'Grady, Fearne Cotton, and OJ Borg.

 With a repertoire covering more than 40 years, Radio 2 plays the widest selection of music on the radio - from classic and mainstream pop to a specialist portfolio including classical, country, folk, jazz, soul, rock 'n' roll, gospel, blues, organ music, big band and brass band.
-The network also has the most diverse range of musical experts, including Jamie Cullum, Craig Charles, Trevor Nelson, Mark Radcliffe, Bob Harris, Clare Teal, Elaine Paige, Paul Gambaccini, Tony Blackburn, Gary Davies and Johnnie Walker.
+The network also has the most diverse range of musical experts, including Jamie Cullum, Cerys Matthews, Craig Charles, Trevor Nelson, Mark Radcliffe, Bob Harris, Clare Teal, Elaine Paige, Paul Gambaccini, Tony Blackburn, Gary Davies and Johnnie Walker.

 With music truly at its heart and with some of the most popular and respected talent in broadcasting, BBC Radio 2 provides a unique blend of programming which entertains and informs its millions of listeners each day.